BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 Non-eudamonist - happiness may support being moral, though this certainly is not main reason to be moral.
 Anti-eudamonist - virtues MUST not be viewed as means to happiness.

+Greek eudaemonism asserts that whatever I choose for its own sake I regard as either a means to, or a part of, the good for me; but this restriction does not imply that the only thing I can choose for its own sake is a state exclusively of myself.
+We can consistently accept eudaemonism and value our friend’s good for our own sake, if we regard our friend’s good as part of the life that is best for us.
+While all the goods that I choose for their own sake are self-referential, they need not all be self-confnied.
+Whether they are all self-confnied is a further question to be answered by an account of what happiness consists in.

 ## Pleasure

 Hedonism: